 - Seagrass: coastal wetlands, seagrass meadows and mangroves in our oceans may capture and store carbon faster than tropical rainforests.
 Seagrass restoration projects help support overall carbon sequestration while also absorbing a significant portion of the ocean’s carbon each year.

 - Wild grasslands: these are also important carbon sinks that store most of their carbon in the soil and underground, which helps prevent carbon release from events such as forest fires.

 How can a company such as an oil or gas supplier be carbon neutral when their business model is based on selling fossil-fuels?

 Carbon neutrality means a company can continue business-as-usual activities – such as burning or supplying the same volume of fossil-fuels – and then balancing the greenhouse gas (GHG) emissions produced by these activities through ‘offsetting’ the equivalent amount of carbon.
-Often this is done by purchasing ‘carbon credits’ and/or supporting global GHG reduction by investing in projects such as reforestation.
+Often this is done by purchasing ‘carbon credits’ and/or supporting global GHG reduction by investing in avoidance or reduction projects such as renewables or reforestation.

 For example, if a Carbon Neutral company supplies gas to customers which then produces 18,000 tonnes of CO2 emissions when burnt here in Guernsey, that company might commit to removing 18,000 tonnes of carbon annually on their customer’s behalf by purchasing 18,000 carbon credits.

-These credits are then used to fund programmes such as rainforest preservation in Western Africa.
+These credits are then used to fund carbon avoidance or reduction projects.